 ANNOUNCEMENT: BMCC has transitioned Email and Single Sign-On services to Microsoft, please check https://www.bmcc.edu/it#Microsoft for more information.

 NOTICE: The wearing of masks are no longer required to enter BMCC properties.
 However, sanitation stations (masks and hand sanitizer) will remain at each entrance.

 BMCC’s Social Science Associate of Arts Program is designed to introduce students to the workings of human society and social behaviors.
 Students will examine groups, cultures, organizations, and social institutions and learn the way people develop socially.
 A career in social science can be a rewarding way to put study into practice.
 Opportunities in this career path include positions that use research and data to understand and improve society.
 Many of the top careers in social science are also expected to grow faster than average in the next ten years due to the need for qualified individuals to analyze data and trends.

-Career options for a student who completes an associates degree program in social science vary greatly.
-Students are provided with the critical thinking, writing and analysis skills that are applicable to many possible careers.
+Career options for a student who completes an associate's degree program in social science vary greatly.
+Students are provided with critical thinking, writing, and analysis skills that are applicable to many possible careers.
 Career options a student might pursue include:

 An Associate of Arts in Social Science is also a great bridge to a 4-year university.
 The BMCC program meets the Michigan Transfer Agreement requirements and therefore is accepted at all participating Michigan Universities.

 *Hyperlink and table last updated September 2021, the table here may not match if new data has been entered at the hyperlink location.